How to Force HTTPS using .htaccess

 Need to redirect http:// traffic to https:// to force a secure connection?
 If you have access to a web hosting service that uses .htaccess files, you can add a snippet to the top of the file to redirect insecure traffic to a secure connection.

-Here are the recommended steps for forcing the https:// protocol for all website traffic, parked domains, or a specific folder.
+Here are our recommended steps for forcing the https:// protocol for all website traffic, parked domains, or a specific folder.

 Force HTTPS for all website traffic